Prenatal vitamins during pregnancy and breastfeeding

 Prenatal vitamins are a great way to ensure that both you and your baby get adequate key nutrients during this physically challenging time.
 Key nutrients may be lacking in your diet such as iron, choline and carotenoids, in particular, betacarotene and lutein.

-With a plethora of prenatal vitamins to choose from and ingredient lists full of confusing names for vitamins and minerals, it can be difficult to figure out which prenatal vitamins are the best on the market.
+There is a plethora of prenatal vitamins to choose from and ingredient lists full of confusing names for vitamins and minerals.
+It can be difficult to figure out which prenatal vitamins are the best on the market.
 Most women are aware of the importance of folate and iodine, however, here are some essential nutrients to keep an eye out for.

 There is an increased risk of developing iron deficiency if you do not have enough iron during pregnancy.
 We recommend taking iron prior to pregnancy to boost your iron stores.
 Also in your prenatal vitamins during the second and third trimesters of pregnancy, as iron can aggravate morning sickness.